 Once you logged to Portainer, click in Settings and then in authentication.
 After that, select OAuth option.

-In this screen, you need to configure the data that you OAuth provider give you to configure Portainer.
+In this screen, you need to fill in the details using the details provided by your OAuth provider.
 The fields are:

 - Client ID: This is the public identifier of the OAuth application.

 - Client Secret: Here, you need to fill with the token access to the OAuth Application.

 - Authorization URL: URL used to authenticate against the OAuth provider.
 Will redirect the user to the OAuth provider login view.